 An important aspect of sexual motivation is physiological sexual responding.
 Measured as an increase in vaginal vasocongestion and clitoral blood volume (Gerritsen et al., 2009) elicited by sexual stimuli, this responding is considered to be preparatory for copulatory behavior (Tuiten et al., 1996).
 In hypogonadotropic, hypogonadal females we found that substitution with testosterone undecanoate 40 mg orally per day during an 8-week period enhanced vaginal responsiveness (Tuiten et al., 1996).
 This effect was not found in another group of hypogonadotropic hypogonadal patients (unpublished data).
 In both studies subjects received testosterone each morning, but patients in the first experiment were tested in the afternoon and patients in the second experiment in the morning.
 The different outcomes on physiological responding between these experiments may be caused by a time dependent effect of testosterone on vaginal arousal.
 Further, we examined whether administration of a single dose of 0.5 mg testosterone sublingually, as compared with placebo, increases vasocongestion during presentation of visual erotic stimuli (Tuiten et al., 2000).
 On treatment days we exposed eight sexually functional women with intervals of an hour and a half, to six erotic films depicting intercourse.
 After 0.5 mg testosterone administration, plasma levels of testosterone peaked in the first post dose plasma sample 15 minutes and then fell, reaching baseline levels after 2-3 hours.
 About three to four and a half hours after this testosterone peak, we found a striking increase in vaginal responsiveness when the subjects were exposed to the visual sexual stimuli.
 These findings demonstrate a time lag in the effect of sublingually administered testosterone on genital arousal in sexually functional women.
 This study was replicated 2 years later with the same results (Tuiten et al., 2002).
-In these previous two studies only sexually functional women participated.
-For women with Female Sexual Dysfunction, sublingual testosterone alone is not sufficient (van der Made et al, 2009a).
-This study showed a slightly increase in VPA for testosterone alone, although not significant.
-But the condition sublingual testosterone combined with vardenafil (a PDE-5 inhibitor) showed a strong, significant, increase in VPA, as compared to placebo, vardenafil and testosterone alone.
-The same results, a slight increase with testosterone alone and a high increase with testosterone combined with vardenafil, were found in a second study with sexually dysfunctional women (van der Made et al, 2009b).
+In a study investigating the pharmacokinetics of aerosol delivery of 0.1, 0.2 and 0.3 mg testosterone it was shown that plasma levels of testosterone peaked at 3 minutes after drug delivery (Davison et al., 2005).
+The route of administration in this study differs from our sublingual method, but it gives reason to assume that the peak in plasma testosterone concentration as found in our own study, may have fallen well before the first post dose measurement point (15 minutes).

-The results of the above mentioned studies demonstrate that testosterone is involved in female sexual motivation in a time dependent fashion, and that this pharmacodynamic effect on sexual functioning is higher when combined with a PDE-5 inhibitor.
+The results of the above mentioned studies demonstrate that testosterone is involved in female sexual motivation in a time dependent fashion, and that this pharmacodynamic effect on sexual motivation does not coincide with the timing of the pharmacokinetics of testosterone administration (as was already concluded by Tuiten et al., 2000).

-This research proposal describes a pharmacodynamic study of which the main goal is to confirm the lack of effect of testosterone sublingual alone in premenopausal sexually dysfunctional healthy women using physiological and subjective measures of sexual arousal at four different time points.
+This research proposal describes a pharmacokinetic-pharmacodynamic study of which the main goal is to establish the lowest effective dose of testosterone sublingual in premenopausal sexually healthy women using physiological and subjective measures of sexual arousal.
+Also, it is directed at evaluating and comparing the pharmacokinetics of testosterone and its metabolites following administration of three single doses of testosterone sublingual (0.25, 0.50 and 0.75 mg).